 The Community Development Department continues to assess staff capacity and performance of owners and property management representatives affiliated with HOME-funded rental projects, thereby ensuring that HOME regulations and the Affordability Period requirements are understood.
-In doing this, we are protecting the HOME investment and ensuring that the HOME-assisted rental units do not fall into conditions of disrepair.
+In doing this,

 See Appendix B for table of inspections.